scylladb/scylladb/docs/kb/cdc-experimental-upgrade.rst

 After disabling CDC and finishing the upgrade you can safely re-enable it.

 The next step is running ``nodetool checkAndRepairCdcStreams``.
-Up to this point, Scylla may have periodically reported the following errors in its logs:
+Up to this point, ScyllaDB may have periodically reported the following errors in its logs:

 .. code-block:: none